cloudnativenow/heracles-docs/docs/1.0/workshop-installation-guide.md

    | Disable Setup Time Rule                           | ON    | OFF           |
    | Disable All Events Metric Anomaly Detections Rule | ON    | OFF           |

+   > NOTE: Not all features are visible by default, to view them remove the `feature type=basic` filter.

 # Deploy the Workshop AWS Environment

 ## Create the AWS Environment using Terraform